alex-shostka/react-redux-todo-list/README.md

 - Redux Saga
 - More flexibility to manage your tasks

-Motivation
+## Motivation 🤔

-react-redux-todo-list exists to manage your tasks, be effective and don't forget any good ideas which can change this world.
+`react-redux-todo-list` exists to manage your tasks, be effective and don't forget any good ideas which can change this world.

 Author